sripkunda/Dynamic-DOM-Renderer/README.md

  An open source javascript library for creating single-page web apps in plain HTML, CSS, and JavaScript.

 # Introduction
  Dynamic DOM Renderer (DDOMR) is a lightweight JavaScript library for template-based web development in HTML, CSS, and JavaScript.
-The goal is to eliminate the time spent to implement the functionality of a SPA (Single Page Application) in plain JavaScript.
+The goal is to implement the functionality of a SPA (Single Page Application) in plain JavaScript.

 # Demo
  View a demo of DDOMR's functionality at https://srikoala.github.io/Dynamic-DOM-Renderer